-Transanal Total Mesorectal Excision (TaTME) is a promising technique for those difficult mid and rectal tumours.
+Transanal Total Mesorectal Excision (TaTME) is a promising technique for difficult mid and low rectal tumours.
 The surgical method is demanding and is associated with a relative long learning curve with the potential of TaTME specific complications such as urethral injury, nerve damage, pelvic side wall injury and sphincter damage.

 - We offer the entire curriculum from theory to hands on proctoring.